Poor quality articles

 Text in an article is out-of-order

-Unfortunately the text in this article is out-of-order due to an error in processing, which has resulted in sections of the text appearing in an order different to the normal reading order for this article.
+Unfortunately the text in this article is out-of-order due to an error in processing, which has resulted in sections of the text appearing in an order different from the normal reading order for this article.
 It is not possible to change the order of the text in an article after it has been loaded into Trove, and when correcting text please do not change the order of the text.
 This is because each line of text is linked to a specific location on the page and changing the order of the text will break these links.
 If there is a word or phrase that needs to be searchable that would not be searchable due to the order of the text, please add a comment to capture this text.